AngleProtocol/angle-docs/guides/app-guides/agEUR/bridge.md

 Angle App leverages the protocol's [cross-chain bridge setup](../../../other/cross-chain.md) built on LayerZero to enable [bridging agEUR and ANGLE](https://app.angle.money/bridges-agEUR) between many EVM-compatible networks.

-To bridge agEUR or ANGLE from a network to another, you simply need to head to the [app's bridge page](https://app.angle.money/bridges-agEUR) select the token you want to bridge, enter the amount, and select the destination network.
+To bridge EURA or ANGLE from a network to another, you simply need to head to the [app's bridge page](https://app.angle.money/bridges-agEUR) select the token you want to bridge, enter the amount, and select the destination network.

 ![Bridge app page](../../../.gitbook/assets/bridge2.png)